-Around 1914, some of the family moved back to the Western District and a further child, Eva Muriel, was born at Hamilton.
-Eldest son William was at Dartmoor working as a blacksmith.
+Around 1914, some of the family moved back to the Western District.
+Thomas and Mary Jane were living in Kennedy Street, Hamilton with Thomas working as a blacksmith.
+Another daughter, Eva Muriel, was born at Hamilton.
+Eldest son William was at Dartmoor, also working as a blacksmith.
 At some point before 1919, Mary Jane and some of the children moved to Carlton, while Thomas seems to have travelled for work, listed at Donald and Beenak on the 1919 Electoral Rolls.
 But not everyone was living together.
 Third child, Daisy Isabel, aged 26, was working as a packer and living at 171 Drummond Street Carlton, older brother William, a returned serviceman, was a student and living at 53 Barkley Street Carlton and mother Mary Jane, presumably with the younger children, was at 203 Drummond Street, Carlton.

 By 1924, the family had moved to 134 Johnston Street, Fitzroy (below), during a colourful period in that suburb’s history.
 Father Thomas was, according to the Electoral Rolls, not in Melbourne, but instead living at Beenak in the Warburton area at least until 1928.
 He reappeared on the Electoral Roll with the family in 1931, by which time they had moved next door to 132 Johnston Street Fitzroy (below).

 So here was a family, used to living in an isolated country town, now residing in Melbourne’s bustling and bursting inner north, renown for slums and crime.
 That alone captured my interest.
-But what really attracted me to the family, particularly Daisy, other than her lovely name, was that her occupation on the Electoral Rolls was confectioner.
-Taking that clue, I found that MacRobertson chocolates had a factory in Fitzroy, just down the road from the Diwells, so there was a strong possibility that Daisy worked there, making some of my favourites, including Freddo Frogs and Cherry Ripes.
+But what really attracted me to the family, particularly Daisy, other than her lovely name, was her occupation on the Electoral Rolls was “confectioner”.
+Taking that clue, I found MacRobertson chocolates had a factory in Fitzroy, just down the road from the Diwells, so there was a strong possibility Daisy worked there, making some of my favourites, including Freddo Frogs and Cherry Ripes.
 Even sweeter.
-I put Daisy away for awhile…until recently.
+I put Daisy away for a while…until recently.

 A new discovery, an article from Adelaide’s Daily Herald, has me liking Daisy even more because Daisy fought for workers’ rights, particularly female workers, with her involvement with the Female Confectioners Union.